-Working closely with the lead engineer, Ahammad Reyad, I designed a new process by only having an API call when users pressed a primary action button rather than having a call for every pass on pageload.
+The problem was caused by technological constraints, consisting of a limit on API calls.
+By collaborating with the lead engineer, Ahammad Reyad, I designed a new flow.
+In this new flow, the app only makes an API call when users touch a primary action button rather than having a call for all bike-passes on page-load.

-I tested the concept on a handful of users with an Invision prototype to validate the new flow.
-Through user testing we found out that the concept was faster, but users did not always know how to unlock their bicycle.
+User testing revealed the new flow was quicker, but users still had problems unlocking their bicycles.
 Using visual cues combined with help modals aided users on how to unlock their bike without interrupting their flow, reducing unlock and locking times by 225%.

 Pass Renewal in: